10 ways to minimize your tax bill

 • Generally, interest, dividends, and capital gains earned on investments in a TFSA are not subject to tax—either while held in the account or when withdrawn.

-• Save on your taxes and save for your retirement at the same time.
+• Save on your taxes and save for your retirement and/or your first home at the same time.

-• Income earned in your RRSP accumulates tax-free as long as the funds stay in the plan.
+• Income earned in your RRSP and FHSA accumulates tax-free as long as the funds stay in the plan.

 • Donations of cash, goods, land, or listed securities made to a registered charity or other qualified donees may be eligible for a charitable tax credit.